Reviews You Can Rely On

 Features and Accessories

-While almost always available as aftermarket accessories, it included perks like a headlight, tail light, fenders, and cargo racks, which are nice additions.
-Many brands also offer additional accessories like baskets and kids' seats designed specifically to fit their bike models so you can customize your ride.
+While almost always available as aftermarket accessories, I appreciate when perks like a headlight, tail light, fenders, and cargo racks are included.
+Many brands also offer additional accessories like baskets and kids' seats designed specifically to fit their bike models.
 Most bikes these days have a removable battery, which makes charging as simple as carrying the battery to the nearest outlet rather than having to haul the entire bike over.
-It could also be considered an additional security measure or a way to lighten your bike while transporting it on a bike rack.
+I also consider it an additional security measure and a way to lighten my bike while transporting it on a bike rack.

 Conclusion